OUR HISTORY ~ KEY DATES

 - 1945-50 – Labor Guild established by Archbishop Richard Cushing.
 Msgr.
 Joseph Robinson appointed Chaplain.

 RELAUNCH OF THE LABOR GUILD

-- 1952 – After a break in service, Cardinal Cushing rechartered the Guild at request of labor leaders with a strong mission.
+- 1952 — After a break in service, Cardinal Cushing recharters the Guild at the request of labor leaders.
 The Guild takes off under the dynamic, new leadership of Father Francis McDonnell, an Archdiocesan priest.

 - The Guild will be in continuous operation from this date.
 Run under the auspices of the Archdiocese, the Guild becomes an ecumenical organization well in advance of Vatican II.

-- 1956 – Fr.
-McDonnell becomes fulltime Chaplain/Executive Secretary.
+- 1956 — Fr.
+McDonnell becomes the Guild’s full-time Chaplain/Executive Secretary.

-- 1962 – After 10 years as the Guild’s highly-esteemed Chaplain, Fr, McDonnell (later Monsignor) steps down to become pastor of a large Lynn MA parish.
+- 1962 — After 10 successful years as the Guild’s Chaplain, Fr, McDonnell (later Monsignor) steps down to become pastor of a large Lynn parish.